uf-hobi-informatics-lab/ClinicalTransformerRelationExtraction/readme.md

 note:
 1) the entity between [s1][e1] is the first entity in a relation; the second entity in the relation is inbetween [s2][e2]
 2) even the two entities in the same sentenc, we still require to put them separately
+3) in the test.tsv, you can set all labels to neg or no_relation or whatever, because we will not use the label anyway
+4) We recommend to evaluate the test performance in a separate process based on prediction. (see **post-processing**)
+5) We recommend using official evaluation scripts to do evaluation to make sure the results reported are reliable.
 ```

 - preprocess data (see the preprocess.ipynb script for more details on usage)